novak-99/ex/docs/source/Benchmarks/Complex.rst

 The following table shows a list of results of benchmarks comparing operations for :code:`cpplex::Complex` and :code:`std::complex`.
 Please note that for operations with multiple definitions, the definition where all arguments are complex numbers is used for testing.

-Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning to and printing a dummy variable to ensure volatility.
+Each benchmark performs the operation :code:`N = 1e+9` times while compound assigning the result to and printing a dummy variable to ensure volatility.
 Each benchmark is an average of 3 runs.

 Runs for which cpplex demonstrates nonnegligible speed gains over C++ are bolded.